 Amanda served as LIFE’s student administrative assistant from 2015 to 2017.
 She received a Fulbright scholarship after graduating from UCF in 2017.
 She was selected for assignment to Bulgaria and agreed to send back periodic emails to LIFE about her experiences there.
-Below are her informative emails.
+Her online blog about her Bulgarian experiences can be found by clicking here.

 October 2, 2017 at 2:27:25 PM